nikMichel/StayPositiveAPI/README.md

 Specifically, the end–user wants to provide an English sentence that has a blank or missing part, and receive text suggestions that can fill in the blank in a way that makes the sentence sound positive.

+Examples:

+Input: have a <blank> day
+Output: good, excellent, amazing

+Input: the application was <blank>
+Output: well designed, so pretty, the best I’ve ever seen

+## Usage

+We need to send a HTTP POST Request to the the API , with JSON Data in the body with the following schema.

+The Phrase should include a <blank> where we want the API to return a word with a positive sentiment.

 ## Project Structure

 ```